 Upon contracting with the university to live in oncampus housing, all students have the opportunity to identify and provide confidential emergency contact information for the university's use when the university or a local law enforcement agency has officially determined that a student is missing.

 Each summer University Housing emails students with a written reminder of the opportunity to identify and provide confidential emergency contact information for the university's use when the university or a local law enforcement agency has officially determined that a student is missing.

-Sorority and fraternity housing residents will receive an electronic emergency notification form to disclose their confidential emergency contact information.
-Students living in oncampus housing (except for sorority and fraternity housing) may add or change confidential emergency contact information visiting the "My UT Housing" portal and clicking on "My Emergency Contacts."
+Students living in on-campus housing may add or change confidential emergency contact information visiting the "My UT Housing" portal and clicking on "My Emergency Contacts."
 Students living in sorority and fraternity housing may add or change confidential emergency contact information by contacting the Office of Sorority and Fraternity Life.